cysouw/diathesis/text/c12_zuInfinitive.md

 - Stattdessen hat es für seine Fans ein Gesamtpaket zu kaufen gegeben.
 :::

 Semantically, this construction expresses an option that is available to the original subject.
 Structurally, the subject is demoted (or even unexpressed).
-Because of these two characteristics I propose the somewhat cumbersome German designation ~~Möglichkeitsdemotiv~~.
+Because of these two characteristics I propose the somewhat cumbersome German designation ~~Möglichkeitsdesubjektiv~~.
 Note that the same *geben+zu‑In­fi­ni­tiv* construction is also used for a semantically and structurally quite different causative construction, namely the *Möglichkeitskausativ* (see [@sec:zuinfinitive-geben-causative]).

 This construction is commonly used with an quantified adverb like *viel/genug/reichlich/nichts* [@next b] instead of an nominal accusative object [@next c].
 Also, *geben+zu‑In­fi­ni­tiv* is typically used without the retained subject in a *für* phrase [@nnext a].
 Without a retained subject, the expression of a full nominal accusative is more widespread [@nnext b].